-(b) Disputes with the landlord of EcoPark
+(a) Disputes with the landlord of EcoPark

 The Group entered into a tenancy agreement to lease a piece of land at the EcoPark in Tuen Mun Area 38, New Territories, Hong Kong on 7 May 2007 for the operations of repossessing, recovery and recycling waste tyres.
 However, the Group has yet to start any operations on the leased land due to infrastructure-related technical problems.
-The landlord purported to terminate the tenancy agreement on 5 March 2008 on the grounds that the Group has breached the tenancy agreement.
-On 2 July 2008, the landlord submitted a claim against the Group for the rental loss and expenses arising from the alleged breach of tenancy agreement by the Group up to 30 June 2008.
+The landlord purported to terminate the tenancy agreement in March 2008 on the grounds that the Group has breached the tenancy agreement.
+In September 2008, a writ of summons was submitted by the Group to the High Court of Hong Kong to seek to have the above tenancy agreement rescinded and to claim the landlord for damages in respect of the misrepresentation contained in the tenancy agreement.